-UNRRA’s visual policies should be seen in the light of both the historical development of narratives about humanitarianism, and the increasing reliance of institutions on photography to document their activities throughout the twentieth century.
-In the United States, the Information Division of the Farm Security Administration (FSA) was a well-known milestone; New Deal social policies influenced the portrayal of people’s poor living conditions in shots taken by a group of photographers under the direction of Roy Stryker.
-For example, the special attention devoted to daily lives of migrant workers – photographed while eating, sleeping or praying – was intimately connected to the plan to resettle them and to make land available to them.
-A few years, later the Public Information Office of UNRRA – headed by Morse Salisbury, who was brought in from the identical position with the US Department of Agriculture – assumed a similar mandate.
-Such converging visual policies are one more reason to investigate the foundation of UNRRA as part of the US programme to internationalize the New Deal, a programme which epitomized American multilateralism between the 1940s and the 1950s.
-From the FSA, UNRRA inherited the medium of photography to document and persuade, and it proceeded to employ photographers directly as staff subjecting them to its requirements and directives.
-The U.S. Office of War Information (OWI) provided the link between the FSA and the UNRRA.
+UNRRA’s visual policies should be seen in the light of both the historical development of narratives about humanitarianism and the increasing reliance of institutions on photography to document their activities throughout the twentieth century.
+In the United States, the Information Division of the government’s Farm Security Administration (FSA) was a well-known milestone; New Deal social policies influenced the portrayal of people’s poor living conditions in shots taken by a group of photographers under the direction of Roy Stryker.
+For example, the special attention devoted to migrant workers – photographed while eating, sleeping, or praying – was intimately connected to the plan to resettle them and to make land available to them.
+A few years, later the Public Information Office of UNRRA – headed by Morse Salisbury, who was brought in from the identical position with theU.S.
+Department of Agriculture – assumed a similar mandate.
+Such converging visual policies are one more reason to investigate the foundation of UNRRA as part of theU.S. program to internationalize the New Deal, a program that epitomized American multilateralism between the 1940s and the 1950s.
+From the FSA, UNRRA inherited the medium of photography to document and persuade, and it proceeded to employ photographers directly as staff, subjecting them to its requirements and directives.
+The US Office of War Information (OWI) provided the link between the FSA and the UNRRA.
 As is well known, the OWI absorbed the FSA photographic section and made wide use of pictures in reporting from the frontline and in covering stories on the home front.

 Professional biographies of photographers reveal a lot about the entangled connections between various institutions.
 Arthur Rothstein – a leading figure among the professionals who took pictures for UNRRA – is one of the most interesting cases.
 Roy Stryker had hired him to help launch the FSA’s photographic activities, and over the following five years Rothstein shot some of the most memorable pictures of rural America.
-In 1940, after a brief stint at Look magazine, Rothstein joined the OWI and then the US Army as a photographer in the Signal Corps.
+In 1940, after a brief stint at Look magazine, Rothstein joined the OWI and then theU.S.
+Army as a photographer in the Signal Corps.
 The military assignment took him to China, where he remained between 1945 and 1947 as chief photographer of the local UNRRA mission.
 His less famous colleague John Vachon followed a similar path.
-Vachon trained as photographer in his seven years with the FSA, travelling all around the States and photographing farmers’ wives cooking meals for the family, kids playing in the fields, stockyard workers sitting on the fence during lunchtime, and the many other faces that “introduced America to Americans.”
-Between 1942–1943, he served in the Office of War Information, then moved with Roy Stryker to the Standard Oil Company for a couple of years.
+Vachon trained as photographer in his seven years with the FSA, traveling all around the States and photographing farmers’ wives cooking meals for the family, kids playing in the fields, stockyard workers sitting on the fence during lunchtime, and the many other faces that “introduced America to Americans.”
+Between 1942 and 1943, he served in the Office of War Information, then moved with Roy Stryker to the Standard Oil Company for a couple of years.
 In November 1945 he joined UNRRA and was later dispatched to Poland.

 Many of the photographers who wore the UNRRA flash on their sleeve had previously worked for the military.
-Georges Dimitri Boria and Norman Weaver, for example, had served as photographers for the Allies, Boria in the US Army Signal Corps, and Weaver for the Supreme Headquarters of the Allied Expeditionary Force, Civil Affairs Division.
-In 1945 both men began portraying humanitarian actions: Weaver among the displaced persons in Germany and Boria among DPs and local civilians in Austria, in Italy, and his native Balkans.
-In Germany, Norman Weaver was on the same team as Maxine Rude, who had also served the US Army during the war and in 1946 had travelled to several countries taking hundreds of exposures for UNRRA.
+Georges Dimitri Boria and Norman Weaver, for example, had served as photographers for the Allies, Boria in theU.S.
+Army Signal Corps and Weaver for the Supreme Headquarters of the Allied Expeditionary Force, Civil Affairs Division.
+In 1945, both men began portraying humanitarian actions: Weaver among the displaced persons in Germany and Boria among DPs and local civilians in Austria, in Italy, and his native Balkans.
+In Germany, Norman Weaver was on the same team as Maxine Rude, who had also served theU.S.
+Army during the war and in 1946 had traveled to several countries taking hundreds of exposures for UNRRA.